Xunnamius/hashnav/Docs/Documentation.md

 2. fn - (`function`) Function to be called when the observer's trigger is satisfied by the current hash URI.
 This function should accept [getStoredHashData()](#PMI-getStoredHashData "Jump to it!") as the *first* argument -- usually denoted *e* for *event* -- followed by any custom arguments (the function is bound to the current DOM object).
 3. args - (`mixed`, optional) Custom arguments passed to the observer function when triggered.
 Can either be a single argument or an array of arguments.
 	* **Warning:** If your single argument is an array, wrap it within another array literal to prevent incorrect processing.
 4. scrollToElement - (`mixed`, optional) An ID string/DOM object that will be scrolled to using `Fx.Scroll.toElement()`.
 If `scrollToElement` is `true`, the observing DOM element will be scrolled to instead.
+Requires the HashNav.Fx module.

 ####Returns
 * (`element`) The DOM element in question.